Security Guard Services for Art Gallery & Museums In Los Angeles

 7. Environmental Sensors

-Environmental sensors for fire, temperature changes and other hazards are used to complement theft-deterrent sensors.
+Environmental sensors for fire, temperature changes, and other hazards are used to complement theft-deterrent sensors.
 These devices are primarily used for items on pedestals, but work for paintings, too.

 8. Fire Alarms, Sprinklers & Temperature Controls

-Fire alarms, sprinklers and temperature controls are necessary in any exhibit space.
+Fire alarms, sprinklers, and temperature controls are necessary in any exhibit space.
 Outside of extremely high end galleries, however you won’t see anything fancy like sealing off rooms and sucking the oxygen out, so these measures serve primarily to protect the art from environmental hazards, and not from malicious individuals.

 9. Security Guards

-Security guards are a vital part of museum security infrastructure, watching all entrances and exits, communicating concerns about suspicious or rowdy visitors to security HQ, and managing crowds in the event of a crisis.
-Museum security is typically comprised of a team of uniformed security professionals, and a plainclothes supervisor, and is bolstered by a variety of sensors and camera systems throughout the facility.
+Security guards are a vital part of the museum security infrastructure, watching all entrances and exits, communicating concerns about suspicious or rowdy visitors to security HQ, and managing crowds in the event of a crisis.
+Museum security is typically comprised of a team of uniformed security professionals and a plainclothes supervisor, and is bolstered by a variety of sensors and camera systems throughout the facility.

 10. Saturation Motion Detection